Muslims thankful for support after rant, deadly attack

 “I am very thankful as a Muslim, I am very thankful as a Portlander … that we stand together here as one,” Muhammad A. Najieb, an imam at the Muslim Community Center, said Saturday.

-He said the two young women “could have been the victims, but three heroes jumped in and supported them.”
+The two young women “could have been the victims, but three heroes jumped in and supported them,” he said.

-Najieb said a fundraising page launched by his group for the families of the dead men, a surviving victim and the two young women had raised $50,000 in its first hours.
+A fundraising page launched by his group for the families of the dead men, a surviving victim and the two young women had raised $50,000 in its first hours, Najieb said.

 Police said they’ll examine what appears to be the extremist ideology of suspect Jeremy Joseph Christian, 35, who is accused of killing the two men Friday.
 Christian’s social media postings indicate an affinity for Nazis and political violence.